 The base of this cake is very similar to how cakes in Serbia are usually prepared.
 You start off by whisking all of the wet ingredients and then adding in the dry ingredients.
-It is best to fold in the grounded walnuts with a spatula until it combines well with the other ingredients.
+It is best to fold in the grounded walnuts and egg whites with a spatula until it combines well with the other ingredients.

 I love any cake base which has grounded walnuts.
-I really am not a fan of plain, thick, spongy cakes.
+I am not a fan of plain, thick, spongy cakes.
 For me there just has to be the crunchy taste of walnuts in there.